soumadittya/suv-sales-analysis/README.md

 📘 others.ipynb

-Includes analysis of all remaining features that don’t fall into specifications, safety, or essentials.
+Includes analysis of all remaining features which people might like to have but are not essential such as sunroof, etc.
-This can include:
-    • Interior/exterior design elements
-    • Miscellaneous convenience features
-    • Variant-specific differences